zerg000000/simple-cors/README.md

                ...}}
 ```

-The ultimate powerful solution is to provide your own matching function
+The ultimate solution is to provide your own matching function

 ```clojure
 {:cors-config {...